 Public liability: covers physical damage and injuries caused by your business or the products you supply.
 Like a client slipping on a wet floor in your yoga studio and being injured.

 Because it covers your business against third-party claims for injuries or property damage.

-And that means you’re insured every which way – whether you’re operating out of your own home or salon, renting a chair in someone else’s salon, or visiting clients in their homes.
+And that means you’re insured every which way – whether you’re operating out of your own home or studio, renting space elsewhere, or visiting clients in their homes.

-Let’s say you’re giving a client a new colour in her own home, but dye somehow ends up on the carpet, ruining it.
+Let’s say you’re doing a one-to-one session in a client’s home, but you underestimate the space and break a glass patio door while demonstrating a move.
 You’re covered.
-Or you leave a blow-drier lead trailing across the floor and someone trips over it, injuring themselves.
+Or you leave a rolled-up yoga mat on the floor and someone trips over it, injuring themselves.
 Again, you’re covered.

 Your public liability policy picks up the tab and pays to defend you, to fix whatever’s wrong and to compensate someone if needs be.

 Employers’ liability insurance covers your business if an employee sues it for damages.
 Claims are usually because they’ve suffered injuries and illnesses as a consequence of working for you.
 It’s a legal requirement for UK businesses with employees.